flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-10-04-qq/index.md

     _key: card-2-370085bb-6355-46f4-af10-29b8f2efc602
   - order: 2
     body: >-
-      > ‘We see this as a consistent effort, before, during and after any diplomatic efforts by the United States and the international community.”
+      "We see this as a consistent effort, before, during and after any diplomatic efforts by the United States and the international community.”

       Sandra Joyce, FireEye - a cybersecurity firm that describes hacking efforts by North Korea as an active global threat.
 While much focus